laljisingh/jsAndReactCode/ClassAssingnmentHomeDay11/README.md

 # Tips Finder Project
  ![App Screenshot](https://github.com/laljisingh/jsAndReactCode/blob/main/ClassAssingnmentHomeDay11/Capture.JPG?raw=true)

+- ## Explanation:-
+This projects Have functionality to find the tips for waiters, and it is also divide the money accouding to participated Friends/ family, It is Very easy to use for finding the Tips!!!

-Fully Responsive Using HTML and CSS UI Designing
+- Fully Responsive Using HTML and CSS UI Designing
 And Java Script